elaman/opentofu-exercises/README.md

 ## Building blocks in app module
 - We are using compute instances to serve apps in `compute.tf` (EC2 in AWS)
-- We are using dns management to connect the domain `dns.tf` (Route 53 in AWS)
+- We are using dns management to connect the domain `dns.tf` (Cloudflare)
 - We are using remote database for app `database.tf`  (RDS in AWS)
 - All the networking vpc, security groups, load balancer are done in `network.tf` as I don't understand clearly what they do yet.